AmirMustafa/CRUD-with-Express-and-MySQL/README.md

 2. Start the Node Server i.e. nodemon app.js or node app.js <br>
 3. Install Postman for executing CRUD operation
 4. You need to first generate the token as shown in the screenshot below
 5. Now for all operation you need to pass: Authorization: brearer <your_generated_token> as shown in the screenshots below.
-Without passing token it will show Unauthoized access
+Without passing token it will show Unauthorized access
 6. I have added Postman collection file for all requests, please follow it step by step

 ## Screenshots